Pumpkin Soup

 Can I use dried shiitake mushrooms instead of fresh ones?

+I’m a big fan of dried mushrooms.
+But not for this recipe.
 One thing that makes this recipe special is the surprising introduction of fresh sliced shiitake mushrooms.

-If you use dried mushrooms, you will get a lot of flavor.
-But you'll also add more prep time because you'll need to pre-soak the dried mushrooms, and you won't get the same texture.
+If you use dried mushrooms, you will get a lot of flavors.
+But you’ll also add more prep time because you’ll need to pre-soak the dried mushrooms, and you won’t get the same texture.

 So, no, I don’t recommend using dried mushrooms for this recipe.
 But if you like dried mushrooms (I do, too), try my homemade Mushroom Soup.
 It takes a little more time to prep (perfect for a Sunday afternoon), but it is to die for.